The Morning You Stand 5 Meters from the World's Largest Lizard

 Padar Island at Sunrise

-After the dragons, the boat took us to Padar Island.
-A steep 30-minute hike (no shade, bring water) to a viewpoint that's become one of Indonesia's most photographed spots: three bays of different-colored sand — white, pink, and black — framed by rugged green hills.
+After the dragons, the boat carries you to Padar Island.
+A steep 30-minute hike (no shade, bring water) leads to a viewpoint that's become one of Indonesia's most photographed spots: three bays of different-colored sand — white, pink, and black — framed by rugged green hills.

 At 6:30AM, with the sun low and the water shifting colors, it's the kind of view that makes you understand why people become travel photographers.